 If that wasn’t enough, my mother was a kindergarten teacher and wrote poetry.
 Reading was an important part of family life.
 We even had a library in our house.

-I knew I wanted to be just like them.
+I always knew I wanted to be just like them.
 I wanted to be a writer.
 Writing became my passion.
 I wrote stories, poems and letters and kept journals.
 I would write on napkins, matchbook covers, little scraps of paper—whatever was nearby when an idea popped into my head.

 In 1993, I started The Ys One Writing Service.
 What began as a part-time venture has evolved into a full-time business.
 Instead of newspaper articles, press releases and reports, I’m writing blog posts, website content, eBlasts, eBooks and video scripts.